gungorhafize/gungorhafize/README.md

 ### Hi there 👋 I'm Hafize!

-- 🔭 I’m currently working on Native Mobile Application Development
+- 🔭 I’m currently working on Mobile Development
-- 🌱 I’m currently learning Swift and Flutter.
-- 💬 Ask me about anything on Mobile Software Development.
 - 📫 How to reach me: hafizegungor.com
-- 😄 Pronouns: Android lover, tech-enthusiast

 <!--
 **gungorhafize/gungorhafize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.